Sociotechnical system: Sociotechnical system

-A sociotechnical system is the term usually given to any instantiation of socio and technical elements engaged in goal directed behaviour.
-Sociotechnical systems are a particular expression of sociotechnical theory, although they are not necessarily one and the same thing.
-Sociotechnical systems theory is a mixture of sociotechnical theory, joint optimisation and so forth and general systems theory.
-The term sociotechnical system recognises that organizations have boundaries and that transactions occur within the system (and its sub-systems) and between the wider context and dynamics of the environment.
-It is an extension of Sociotechnical Theory which provides a richer descriptive and conceptual language for describing, analysing and designing organisations.
-A Sociotechnical System, therefore, often describes a 'thing' (an interlinked, systems based mixture of people, technology and their environment).

 Social technical means that technology, which by definition, should not be allowed to be the controlling factor when new work systems are implemented.
 So in order to be classified as 'Sociotechnical', equal attention must be paid to providing a high quality and satisfying work environment for employees.

 The Tavistock researchers, presented that employees who will be using the new and improved system, should be participating in determining the required quality of working life improvements.
 Participative socio‐technical design can be achieved by in‐depth interviews, questionnaires and collection of data.

 Participative socio-technical design can be conducted through in-depth interviews, the collection of statistics and the analysis of relevant documents.
 These will provide important comparative data that can help approve or disprove the chosen hypotheses.
 A common approach to participative design is, whenever possible, to use a democratically selected user design group as the key information collectors and decision makers.
 The design group is backed by a committee of senior staff who can lay the foundations and subsequently oversee the project.

 Alter describes sociotechnical analysis and design methods to not be a strong point in the information systems practice.
 The aim of socio-technical designs is to optimise and join both social and technical systems.
 However, the problem is that of the technical and social system along with the work system and joint optimisation are not defined as they should be.